Discourse on Colonialism

 Discourse on Colonialism (Discours sur le colonialisme) is an essay by Aimé Césaire, a poet and politician from Martinique who helped found the négritude movement in Francophone literature.
-Césaire first published the essay in 1950 in Paris with Éditions Réclame, a small publisher associated with the French Communist Party (PCF).
+Césaire first published the essay in 1950 in Paris with Éditions Réclame, a small publisher associated with the French Communist Party.
 Five years later, he then edited and republished it with the anticolonial publisher Présence africaine (Paris and Dakar).
-The 1955 edition is the one with the widest circulation today, and it serves as a foundational text of postcolonial literature that discusses what Césaire described as the appalling affair of the European civilizing mission.
+It serves as a foundational text of postcolonial literature that discusses what Césaire described as the appalling affair of the European civilizing mission.
 Rather than elevating the non-Western world, the colonizers de-civilize the colonized.